tbutler1132/becoming-engine/docs/vision-implementation-guide.md

 - ❌ Hidden rankings or comparisons between nodes
 - ❌ Features that require daily check-in to feel "okay"
 - ❌ Optimization targets masquerading as viability indicators
+- ❌ Social media feed algorithms (push-based, engagement-optimized)
+- ❌ Like/comment/share mechanics that create engagement loops
+- ❌ Follower counts, view counts, or any metrics that pressure production
+- ❌ Algorithmic discovery that optimizes for attention rather than relevance

+**Artifact sharing is pull-based signal consumption, not social media.** Groups explicitly opt-in to see others' work.
+No feeds, no algorithms, no engagement optimization.
 The system succeeds by disappearing when not needed.
 Build accordingly.